 The bolt-thru mount is another notable feature of this swivel jack.
 It minimizes deflection and maximizes support.
 It is complemented by a proprietary bushing and 3D formed steel stamping for durability.

 For your peace of mind, this Fulton jack has a five-year warranty.
 However, take note that it covers only the original owner of the jack.
-Still, this is one of the best warranties I have seen from the options for the best trailer tongue jack in this buying guide.
+Still, this is one of the best warranties I have seen from the options for the right trailer tongue jack in this buying guide.

 8. Curt 28115 Boat Trailer Jack